Joint Transmit and Pinching Beamforming Optimization in Pinching Antenna-Assisted Symbiotic Radio Systems: Abstract

 \section{Abstract}

-This paper investigates a novel downlink symbiotic radio (SR) framework empowered by the pinching antenna system (PASS), aiming to enhance both primary and secondary transmissions through reconfigurable antenna positioning.
-PASS consists of multiple waveguides equipped with numerous low-cost pinching antennas (PAs), whose positions can be flexibly adjusted to simultaneously manipulate large-scale path loss and signal phases.
-Such flexibility introduces additional degrees of freedom (DoF) for adaptive pinching beamforming, enabling constructive signal enhancement and interference suppression tailored to the locations of the backscatter device (BD), the IoT receiver (IR), and the primary receivers (PRs).
-We formulate a joint transmit and pinching beamforming optimization problem to maximize the achievable sum rate while satisfying the detection error probability constraint for the IR and the feasible deployment region constraints for the PAs.
-This problem is inherently nonconvex and highly coupled.
+This paper investigates a novel downlink symbiotic radio framework enabled by the pinching antenna system (PASS), designed to enhance both primary and secondary transmissions through reconfigurable antenna positioning.
+PASS consists of multiple waveguides equipped with low-cost pinching antennas, whose positions can be flexibly adjusted to jointly control large-scale path loss and signal phases.
+This reconfigurability introduces additional degrees of freedom for adaptive pinching beamforming, thereby enabling constructive signal enhancement and interference suppression tailored to the locations of the backscatter device, the internet-of-things (IoT) receiver, and the primary receivers.
+To fully exploit these benefits, we formulate a joint transmit and pinching beamforming optimization problem that maximizes the achievable sum rate while satisfying the IoT receiver’s detection error probability constraint and feasible deployment constraints for the pinching antennas.
+The resulting problem is inherently nonconvex and highly coupled.
 To address this challenge, we develop two complementary solution approaches.
-The first approach is a learning-aided gradient descent (LGD) algorithm is proposed, where the constrained problem is reformulated into a differentiable form and solved through end-to-end learning based on the principle of gradient descent.
-The PA position matrix is reparameterized to inherently satisfy minimum spacing constraints, while transmit power and waveguide length limits are enforced via projection and normalization.
-The second approach is an optimization-based successive convex approximation–particle swarm optimization method, which first determines the transmit beamforming is first optimized via successive convex approximation (SCA), followed by pinching beamforming optimization using a particle swarm optimization (PSO) search over candidate PA placements.
-The SCA-PSO algorithm achieves performance close to that of the element-wise method while significantly reducing computational complexity by exploring a randomly generated effective solution subspace.
+The first approach is a learning-aided gradient descent method, where the constrained optimization is reformulated into a differentiable form and solved through end-to-end learning.
+In this approach, the pinching antenna position matrix is reparameterized to automatically satisfy minimum spacing constraints, while transmit power and waveguide length limits are enforced via projection and normalization.
+The second approach is an optimization-based successive convex approximation–particle swarm optimization method, which first determines the transmit beamforming solution using successive convex approximation and subsequently optimizes pinching beamforming via a particle swarm optimization search over candidate pinching antenna placements.
+This two-stage approach achieves performance close to the element-wise optimal solution while significantly reducing computational complexity by restricting the search to an effective solution subspace.
 Furthermore, it demonstrates improved robustness compared to the learning-based method by mitigating the risk of convergence to undesirable local optima.